Explore dove hunting tactics, gear, seasons, and more in this complete guide to dove hunting.

 Choosing Ammunition and Chokes for Dove

-Beginners should stick to the most popular of the smaller shot sizes: 7, 7-1/2, or 8s.
+Regardless of the temptation, beginners should stick to the most popular of the smaller shot sizes: 7, 7-1/2, or 8s.
 This range of shot is best suited for both early and late season doves.
 It doesn’t take a whole lot of pellets to bring down a dove, and smaller shot sizes offer more pellets down range.
-Because doves are fast flyers and tricky to hit, open shotgun chokes such as Improved Cylinder or Modified are recommended to allow the pellets to spread out and create a more open and larger pattern.
+Because doves are fast flyers and tricky to hit, open shotgun chokes such as Improved Cylinder or Modified are recommended to allow the pellets to spread out and create a larger, more open pattern.

 Dove hunters should pay attention to area rules and regulations pertaining to the type of shot allowed.
 While lead is still the most popular, shooters should check their respective state regulations.
 Many areas managed by the state require steel or other non-toxic shot (tungsten or bismuth) when dove hunting on public accessed lands.